mgnhjkl/Weather-Report-Website/README.md

-This is a personal homework project for course Web Technology, refered as csci-570, at USC.
+<h3>This is a personal homework project for course Web Technology, referred as csci-570, at USC.</h3>